The Day of the Jackal by Fredrick Forsyth

 General Summary (No Spoilers!)

-The rest of the novel follows The Jackal’s solo preparations for the kill and the Action Service’s manhunt / efforts to uncover the plot.
+The rest of the novel follows his meticulous preparations for the assassination, paralleled by the Action Service’s urgent international manhunt to stop him before it’s too late.

 Background